rcrowther/django-category-collection/README.rst

 Current state
 -------------
-'Draft'
+'Draft'.
 I'm not a Python programmer, and am new to Django.
 On the other hand, this app is not 'ALPHA'; if used as recommended it can never destroy your data, by design.
 The API was, in part, introduced to give some confidence in stability.

-And that's on Version 2.
+Now wandering up Version 1.
+This is because the API has changed, not any notion of target aims (semantic versioning).

 Fast start/want only to look/know what you want?
 ------------------------------------------------